documentationfor yFiles for HTML 3.0.0.1

 This feature is not available for the other graph builders.

-It is possible to create multiple nodes and edges sources from different data collections and with different stylings.
+You can create multiple node and edge sources from different data collections and with different styles.
 Edges can connect nodes from different nodes sources.

-It is also possible to add group nodes from group data which is explained below.
+It is also possible to add group nodes from group data, as explained below.

 After the sources and creators have been configured, a graph can be created and later updated if the business data has changed.